Hi, we’re Frank and Anna. Welcome!

 If only they knew the power behind just one or two small, targeted lifestyle changes.
 The discoveries those changes could lead to… and the healing they could reveal.

 That is why we started this blog.

-We realized that there is no shortage of information on how to begin healing from autoimmune disease using lifestyle changes.
+We realized that there is no shortage of information or opinions on how to begin healing from autoimmune disease using lifestyle changes.
 In fact, there is so much information nowadays that many people feel paralyzed and never move forward.

 There is, however, a shortage of the right tools to make sustainable behavior and lifestyle changes that facilitate healing.